Naigala Rajamaha Viharaya at Weeraketiya (වීරකැටිය නයිගල රජමහා විහාරය)

 Photo by L Manju licensed under CC BY-SA 4.0

-Naigala Rajamaha Viharaya at Weeraketiya is believed to have a history going as far as 3rd century BC.
-The temple is believed to be built my regional king Mahanaga, brother of king Devanampiyatissa (250-210 BC) who had built his palace at Mandaduwa close to Mulkirigala.
-In ancient scripts this temple has been identified as ‘Kala Pabbatha Viharaya’ (කාල පබ්බත විහාරය).
+Naigala Rajamaha Viharaya at Weeraketiya is believed to have a history going as far back as the 3rd century BC.
+The temple is believed to have been built by regional king Mahanaga, brother of King Devanampiyatissa (250-210 BCE), who had built his palace at Mandaduwa close to Mulkirigala.
+In ancient scripts, this temple has been identified as ‘Kala Pabbatha Viharaya’ (කාල පබ්බත විහාරය).

-The Naigala Rajamaha Viharaya has been built as a Pabbatha Viharaya, An architectural feature rarely found on the Ruhunu Kingdom.
-In 2013, the excavation by the archaeology department had confirmed the the stone pillars of a ruined building has been in fact a 2 storied image house belonging to the Anuradhapura Period.
-Many other ruins belonging the to the 3rd century BC has also being discovered at this heritage site.
+The Naigala Rajamaha Viharaya was built as a Pabbatha Viharaya, an architectural feature rarely found in the Ruhunu Kingdom.
+In 2013, the excavation by the archaeology department confirmed that the stone pillars of a ruined building had been a 2-storied image house belonging to the Anuradhapura Period.
+Many other ruins belonging to the 3rd century BCE have also been discovered at this heritage site.

-One of the ruins is a circular stone vessel believed to be the vessel that hid the Bowl Relic of Buddha by Sugala Devi when she escaped from the king Parakramabahu the Great of Polonnaruwa Kingdom.
+One of the ruins is a circular stone vessel believed to be the vessel that hid the Bowl Relic of Buddha by Sugala Devi when she escaped from King Parakramabahu the Great of Polonnaruwa Kingdom.

-According to legend, king Mahanaga developed the agriculture of this area but after some time a prolonged drought dried up all the reservoirs and a famine was starting to spread.
-One day the king saw a white king cobra at his palace and when it turned back, the king too followed it.
+According to legend, King Mahanaga developed the agriculture of this area, but after some time, a prolonged drought dried up all the reservoirs, and a famine started to spread.
+One day, the king saw a white king cobra at his palace, and when it turned back, the king followed it.

 The stone vessel belied to be used to hide the Tooth Relic and the Bowl Relic of Buddha on display at Naigala Rajamaha Viharaya